Julianne2025/Data-Analytics-Portfolio/README.md

 This freight spend data comes from one large consolidated freight invoice for the week of May 21, 2010 for a large battery manufacturing company that later closed.

-The consolidated freight invoice csv file was downloaded weekly from the website of the freight invoice company that audited and paid the carriers.
-The invoice and chart of accounts data was imported into Power BI from SQL Server.
+The original consolidated freight invoice csv file was downloaded weekly from the website of the freight invoice company that audited the invoices and paid the carriers in 2010.
+At that time, the invoice was loaded into Excel and VBA macros were used to correct GL codes.
+Now this invoice and chart of accounts data are imported into Power BI from SQL Server.

 Business Q&A:  Freight KPIs, Freight spend by Top 20 carriers, Top 20 shipping facilities, Top 20 receiving facilities, Top 20 branch locations, Top 20 GL freight expense codes.